Everything about paper shredders

 If you want to minimize the chance of a paper jam, you can look for a paper shredder with special ‘anti paper jam’ technology.
 These shredders are equipped with an extra powerful engine that pulls the paper through during a paper jam.
 The jam-proof shredders also prevent a paper jam with a sensor that detects when you want to shred too many sheets of paper at once.

 On average, paper shredders produce around 65 decibels while shredding.
-The decibel count is comparable with the sound of a washing machine.
+The decibel count is comparable to the sound of a washing machine.

 Especially in office environments, a noisy and loud paper shredder (around 75 dB) can be a nuisance for your colleagues.
 So it is advised to look for a paper shredder that shreds silently and quietly.